-For a spouse maintenance entitlement to arise there must be a significant difference in the spouses income at the date of separation.
+For a spouse maintenance entitlement to arise there must be a significant difference in the spouses' income at the date of separation.
 If the relevant criteria is satisfied then the spouse with the higher income provides financial support to the spouse with the low (or nil) income.
-Spouse maintenance is not gender specific, so the paying spouse can be the Husband, or the Wife or the other party to the relationship in the case of same-sex couples.
+Spouse maintenance is not gender specific, so the paying spouse can be the husband, or the wife or the other party in a defacto to the relationship this includes same-sex couples.